Sean-Toroghi/Machine-learning/MachineLearning_summary.md

 Also dimentionality reduction method can be used to reduce the dimentionality of data.

+### Class imbalance

+Class imbalance can negatively effect the performance of a ML method.
+The following traditional strategies can be employed to address class imbalance:

+- Undersampling reduces the size of the majority class to match the minority class.
+This helps balance the dataset but may result in the loss of valuable majority class examples.
+- Oversampling increases the size of the minority class to match the majority class by duplicating existing examples.
+This improves balance but can lead to model overfitting on the repeated data examples.
+- Synthetic Minority Over-sampling TEchnique (SMOTE) is similar to oversampling, except that it generates synthetic examples instead of simply duplicating existing ones.
+It does this by generating new instances based on examples that are similar in feature space.

 ## Training model
 Model training is an iterative proces and includes the following steps
 - define ML task